Choosing Your First Yerba Mate to Try

 In Paraguay, yerba mate is called tereré and prepared with cold or ice water.
 Sometimes fruit juice is added instead to prepare a sweeter mate; sugar may also be added.
 Tereréis also distinct because it’s typically consumed from a large horn cup called a guampa instead of a traditional gourd mate.

-When you go to make your first mate, it’s a good idea to start with a traditional gourd mate, with close-to-boiling water.
+When you go to make your first mate, it’s a good idea to start with a traditional gourd mate.
 You can decide whether to use a kettle or a thermos and if you want to add any herbs to the water as well.
 However, the biggest part of your first mate is the yerba.
 The yerba you choose will define the flavor and experience of your first yerba mate.

 Basically, the yerba mate plant is harvested for its leaves, dust, and stems.
 Producers separate these elements and then recombine them in the proportion that they want for the blend.